The Twenty Precepts translated

-Here in my hand was a translation in English that for the first time described in detail the twenty guiding principles of karate as laid down by Master Gichin Funakoshi.
-The book originally written in Japanese has been translated by a fellow martial artist named John Teramoto, Go Dan, (5th Dan) who also translated into English Master Funakoshi's book "Karate-Do Nyumon".
+Here in my hand was a translation in English that for the first time describing, in detail the Twenty Guiding Principles of Shotokan karate as laid down by Master Gichin Funakoshi.
+The book originally written in Japanese has been translated by a fellow martial artist named John Teramoto, Go Dan, (5th Dan) who also translated into English Master Funakoshi's book, "Karate-Do Nyumon".

-John is a student of Sensei Tsutomu Oshima, who many years ago translated Master Funakoshi's book "Karate Do Kyohan" into English.
-That book quickly became the go to reference material for Shotokan Karate students the world over.
-Sensei Tsutomu Oshima is the Founder and Chief Instructor of Shotokan Karate of America (SKA).
-John Teramoto is currently the President of the Shotokan Karate of America's Black Belt Council.
+John is a student of Sensei Tsutomu Ohshima, who many years ago translated Master Funakoshi's book "Karate Do Kyohan" into English.
+That book quickly became, and remains, the go to reference material for Shotokan Karate students the world over.
+Sensei Tsutomu Ohshima is the, Founder, and Chief Instructor of Shotokan Karate of America (SKA).
+While John Teramoto is currently the President of the Shotokan Karate of America's Black Belt Council.

-While much of what is written will be of more benefit to students who have followed the path of Shotokan Karate-Do for many years, the book will also help new students get an early grip on Master Funakoshi's words which will aid them in their personal training as they progress over the coming years.
+While much of what is written will be of more benefit to students who have followed the path of Shotokan Karate-Do for many years, the book will also help new students get an early grip on Master Funakoshi's words.
+For this will aid and benefit them in their personal training as they progress over the coming years.